kernelkit/infix/doc/developers-guide.md

 very low impact and should be done as soon there is a patch release of a Buildroot LTS available.

+Besides upstream backports, the `-kkit` branches carry upgrades of a few critical packages, FRR in particular, kept newer than the Buildroot LTS itself provides.
+They ride along when the branch is rebased onto the next upstream release, which is why the order matters:

+> [!IMPORTANT]
+> Upgrade the packages the fork owns **before** bumping Buildroot, each
+> as its own commit with its own ChangeLog entry.
+Bumping Buildroot
+> alone pulls them in as a side effect of moving the submodule pointer,
+> where neither the reviewer nor the release notes see them.

+I.e., two separate commits in Infix, in this order:

+    Bump FRR to 10.5.5
+    Bump buildroot to 2025.02.18

 > **Depending on your setup, follow the appropriate steps below.**

 #### Repo locally cloned already